kaytawho/beauty-app/README.md

 # 💡 Next steps

--   I ran out of time to implement edit/delete functionality to user reviews, so this will be my next task!
+-   As my next task, I'm planning on implementing edit/delete functionality to user reviews
--   My preference would also be to have most content gated behind a homepage login/signup, this will be addressed in the next iteration.
+-   My preference would also be to have most content gated behind a homepage login/signup, this will also be addressed in the next iteration